Bdunning6/Olist-E-Commerce-Analysis/README.md

 1. How did Olist perform sales in sales?
 Where is Olist the most successful?

 2. Where in does Olist perform poorly in Brazil?
-Why?
+Why are sales lower in other certain regions and states?

 3. What products are the most popular?
 Which products recieve the most sales?